October 30, 2022

 The night before:

-- arrange the selection of next day’s clothing for easy access
+- Arrange the selection of the next day’s clothing for easy access

-- ensure ample, undisturbed sleep for child and self
+- Ensure ample, undisturbed sleep for the child and self

 The next day:

-- have a signal for load up time that is consistent and stick to it (“Wagons ho!”
+- Have a signal for a load-up time that is consistent and stick to it (“Wagons ho!”
 “Get ‘em up!
 Move ‘em out!”)
 Be sure your child knows that he is expected to be ready.
 We accept children in pajamas!

-- A VERY IMPORTANT STEP: provide plenty of travel time for unhurried, unharrassed, safe travel
+- A VERY IMPORTANT STEP: provide plenty of travel time for unhurried, unharassed, safe travel

-- pull into the appropriate line of cars, settle back, and wait patiently.
-Perhaps read quietly from the book you so wisely planned for the night before, or have quiet conversation about what you see about you.
+- Pull into the appropriate line of cars, settle back, and wait patiently.
+Perhaps read quietly from the book you so wisely planned for the night before, or have a quiet conversation about what you see about yourself.

-- allow the assistant to accept your child, to include assisting her from her seat as necessary
+- Allow the assistant to accept your child, including assisting her from her seat as necessary